mihah023/Applied-Mathematics-Portfolio/Volatility-Risk-Modeling/README.md

 ![VCB actual returns vs. daily-refit GARCH VaR forecasts](outputs/var_backtest_vcb.png)

-**Insight:** A walk-forward backtest is only meaningful if the forecast genuinely updates with new information at every step — refitting daily, rather than periodically, keeps the VaR series responsive to real changes in volatility rather than lagging behind them.
+**Insight:** A walk-forward backtest is only meaningful if the forecast actually updates as new data becomes available.
+In this implementation, I refit the model every day using the latest estimation window, so the VaR forecast is recalculated rather than carried forward from an earlier model fit.
 ---

 ### 4. VCB VaR forecasts were not rejected by the backtests